-Ozcode Production Debugger delivers the “Development experience“on Production with Time-Travel debugging.
+Ozcode Live Debugger delivers the “Development experience“on Production with Time-Travel debugging.

 The detailed debug data stored in Ozcode exception captures provide the same code-level observability that developers are used to getting in their development environments.
 They can step back and forth through the complete error execution flow across the whole call stack with full visibility into:

 - Local variables

 Moreover, Ozcode makes it easier for developers to understand what happened in the error execution flow through various visual aids.
 For example, red/green coloring for conditional statements, greyed-out text for code that is not executed, annotations providing the values of variables and method parameters within the body of the code, and more.

 Using dynamic logging with tracepoints to make log-based debugging effectiveObservability platforms may offer advanced log analysis as part of their enriched feature set.
 While the traditional way of troubleshooting with logs is better than nothing, it is NOT an effective way to debug Production issues for the following reasons: